 Malayalam Cinema's first ever original superhero Minnal Murali was released through Netflix on 24th December 2021.
 Tovino Thomas as Minnal Murali which was directed by Basil Joseph under Weekend Blockbusters gained great reviews by critics and became top watched Non-English movie on Netflix.
 It broke all records of Malayalam Cinema trailers on YouTube crossing 6 Million Views and 500K+ likes in 24 hours.[43] in 2023 , disaster film 2018 was selected as India's submission for Oscar for best international film[44]

 Malayalam Cinema enjoyed unprecedented box office success in early months of 2024, with worldwide box office collection of Malayalam films touching ₹900 crores in the first quarter.
 Malayalam Cinema achieved its first calendar year ₹1000 crore worldwide gross by May.
 As of 24 May, total worldwide box office gross stood at ₹1030 crores, including ₹660 crores from India and ₹370 from overseas.[45][46]
-The films that led the success story were Manjummel Boys, Aadujeevitham, Premalu, and Aavesham, all of which earned over ₹100 crores at worldwide box office.[47][48][49]
-The success is attributed to wide critical acclaim, themes that resonated with the audience and tapping into other state markets.[50][51]
+The films that led the success story were Manjummel Boys, Aadujeevitham, Premalu, Aavesham and ARM, all of which earned over ₹100 crores at worldwide box office.[47][48][49]
+The success is attributed to wide critical acclaim, themes that resonated with the audience and tapping into other state markets.[50][51][52]

 Malayalam Independent cinema

 Malayalam independent cinema is a subsect of the Malayalam cinema which is not intended for commercial purposes.
 Major independent films are premiered through International film festival of Kerala.
 The films conveys key cultural and social messages in Kerala.
-Notable films are Family by Don Palathara, Chavittu by Rahman brothers
+Notable films are Family by Don Palathara, Chavittu by Rahman brothers.[citation needed]

 Amma Ariyan (1986) is the first film made in India with money collected from the public.
 It was produced by Odessa Collective, founded by the director John Abraham and friends.
 The money was raised by collecting donations and screening Charlie Chaplin's film The Kid.[56]